2024. New gardening information and environmental sign planned for the station garden

 The amazing panels have been designed by our wonderful and very talented, local linocut and printmaker - Cath Deeson.
 We hope you'll agree that it is beautiful and sums up all the things we love about community gardening.

-Below are some additional tips, hacks and ideas for plants that thrive here in Broadstairs.
+Below are some additional tips, hacks and ideas for plants that thrive here in Broadstairs and idea to take into your own gardens.

 We also want to encourage anyone that has a garden to be more sustainable and also to work towards encouraging more wildlife and pollinators to take up residence.